modular-magician/terraform-provider-google-beta/website/docs/r/saas_runtime_unit_operation.html.markdown

   also include the underlying resources represented by a Unit.
 Can only execute if the Unit is currently provisioned.
   Structure is [documented below](#nested_upgrade).

+* `parent_unit_operation` -
+  (Optional)
+  Reference to parent resource: UnitOperation.
+If an operation needs to create other operations as part of its workflow, each of the child operations should have this field set to the parent.
+This can be used for tracing.
+(Optional)

 * `project` - (Optional) The ID of the project in which the resource belongs.
     If it is not provided, the provider project is used.